graphpql/graphpinator-printer/README.md

 ### Output order

-It is possible to change the order types/directives in output.
+It is possible to change the order of types/directives in output.
-This is done by implementing `\Graphpinator\Printer\Sorter` and passing custom instance to `Printer` as second constructor argument.
+This is done by implementing `\Graphpinator\Printer\Sorter` and passing an instance to `Printer` as second constructor argument.

 #### Implementations provided by this library: